Rackover/TrackMasters.Wiki/home/create-vehicles.md

 The vehicle editor is mainly intended as a way to place the tires on your car easily, aswell as to edit the handling and behaviour of your car with simplicity.
 ![vehicle editor.png](/_contents/tools/vehicle editor.png)

+You can open existing car definitions, as long as all the paths they reference (model path, tires model path, etc) are reachable from the opened car definition's path.
+If the definition was moved without the models, opening the definition might trigger warnings that the models are missing.

 # Full example
 The game comes with an example modpack containing two vehicles for you to examine and play with.
 The sources of this modpack are included in the `SAMPLEMP/AdditionalCars` folder in the game's root directory, but you can also download the compiled modpack below if you need it: